platformsh/platformsh-docs/reference/routes-yaml.md

   type: redirect
   to: "http://{default}/"
 ```
-In this example we will route both the naked domain, and the www (www being
+In this example we will route both the naked domain and the www subdomain to an
-redirected to the naked domain) subdomain to an application  we called
+application we called "frontend", the www subdomain being redirected to the
-"frontend".
-We are not doing any HTTPS here.
+naked domain.
+We aren't handling any HTTPS requests here.

 In the following example we are not redirecting from the www to the naked domain
 but serving from both: